How to Get a Library Card

 Whether a Nevada County resident or non-resident, everyone is eligible for a free library card.
 Sign up in person at any of our library locations, or read these instructions to apply online:

 - Remember to write down your 6-digit temporary login

 - This is a Temporary Online Registration only.
 Bring proof of residency and identification to any Nevada County Library location within 30 days of registering online to verify your account and receive a permanent library card.
+If you are in need of accommodation, please call (530) 265-7050.
 After 30 days, your temporary registration will be deleted.

 - With this temporary login you can access the library's digital resources, place physical items on hold, and access your account through the library's online catalog.

 Note: In compliance with the Children’s Online Privacy Protection act, you must be 13 or older in order to complete the library card registration.

 For children ages 0 to 12.
 Must have the application signed by a parent or legal guardian with proof of identification.

 For teens ages 13 to 17.
 Student identification card from a local school, driver’s license, or other identification requested.
 Parent/guardian does not need to be present at time of application.